mbordner/aoc2022/day25/readme.md

 As you do, a very young Elf - one you recognize from the expedition team - approaches the table and holds up a single star fruit he found.
 The head smoothie chef places it in the blender.

 Only 49 stars to go.

+If you like, you can .

+Both parts of this puzzle are complete!
+They provide two gold stars: **
 ```